thelastpickle/cassandra-reaper/README.md

 **Note**: Although Reaper will be using a Cassandra backend, the Dockerized Cassandra container will be running with JMX accessible *only* from localhost.
-Therefore, another Cassandra cluster with proper JMX settings will need to be created in order for Reaper to monitor the cluster.
+Therefore, another Cassandra cluster with proper JMX settings will need to be created in order for Reaper to monitor a cluster.

 To shut everything down, run: